 - The Dunedin Multidisciplinary Health and Development Study carried out by Terrie Moffitt and Avshalom Caspi use family medical histories and genetics to identify patients who may have a higher-than-usual chance of developing a medical condition, such as high blood pressure, stroke or cancer.

-- The Add Health Parents Study (AHPS) directed by V. Joseph Hotz and Kathleen Mullan Harris (UNC) collects data from the parents of the original Add Health panel and add this new parent information to the existing panel.
+- The Add Health Parent Study (AHPS) directed by V. Joseph Hotz and Kathleen Mullan Harris (UNC) collects data from the parents of the original Add Health panel and adds this new parent information to the existing panel.
 Designed to improve the understanding of the role that families play through socioeconomic channels in the health and wellbeing of the older, parent generation and that of their offspring, this dataset uniquely supports analysis of the intergenerational transmission of (dis)advantage.
-In a related study, V. Joseph Hotz and Vladislav Slanchev test the use of informed consent vignettes to assess respondents' willingness to participate in studies that collect sensitive information or that request permission to link survey data to administrative records.

 - The Chinese Longitudinal Healthy Longevity Study (CLHLS) directed by Yi Zeng includes samples of paired elderly adults and their children across eight provinces in China to identify the impact of region and social change on family relationships, health and mortality across gender.